astropy/astropy-APEs/APE26.rst

 common.
 In particular ``ICRS`` objects are frequently created with data.
 Given the prevalent use, it is imperative to maintain backward compatibility and not break the API too quickly.
-Therefore, we propose implementing this APE through 4 steps (and substeps).
+Therefore, we propose implementing this APE through the 4 steps (and substeps) below.
+See the *Usage patterns* section for practical examples of how to use the new framework.

 1. Splitting the frame classes into two hierarchies: ones with and without data, with the data-less ones getting new names.